M64GitHub/libtsprites/README.md

  - `strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 chareacter animations), and such.
- - `frames`: each sprite can hold multiple shapes of itself.
-This is intended to create animations, but can also be used for color-fading, etc.
+ - `frames`: each sprite can hold multiple shapes of itself: for creating animations, color-fading, or different rotations of a moving player figure for example.

 The different types of sprites exist to help the realisation of ideas.
 Each sprite class has it's different pro's and con's.
 A one size fits all